After a busy day of exploring Sonoma County’s natural wonders, take some time to treat yourself to some Sonoma craft beer.

 Pliny the Elder, Blind Pig, and Damnation.
 It may sound like the father from the famous Christmas Story movie is swearing at his furnace again, but actually, these are the creative names of just a few of the private label beers at the Russian River Brewing Company (725 Fourth St., Santa Rosa, 707-545-2337).

 You can see the actual brew tanks in the cellar next to the bar, and the full, Italian-inspired, beer-paired menu makes lingering even more delicious.
-Stay for the live music, and sample as many beers as you like from the chalkboard list of dozens of frequently changing, seasonally inspired, small-batch suds – it’s easy since two-ounce samples of any beer can be tasted for $1.50 to $2.
+Stay for the live music, and sample as many beers as you like from the chalkboard list of dozens of frequently changing, seasonally inspired, small-batch suds – it’s easy since two-ounce samples of any beer can be tasted at a relatively low cost.
+Pliny the Younger is their top award-winning beer that's only available for two weeks in February every year.

 Find all Sonoma County Breweries here.